k3rnL/MinimalOpenGL/README.md

 - Create a buffer and store our data inside
 - Draw call in a simple loop

+You can use this code to start your new project from scratch without the pain of writing the very first running code.
+This code is fully functional, and should work on very old version of OpenGL, minimum accepted is 1.40.

 ## Compilation

 You can compile this project using cmake, the code is multi-platform.